Grocery robots detect spills – with some far-off human help

-EAST PROVIDENCE, R.I.
+SEEKONK, Mass.
 (AP) — A wheeled robot named Marty is rolling into nearly 500 grocery stores to alert employees if it encounters spilled granola, squashed tomatoes or a broken jar of mayonnaise.

 But there could be a human watching from behind its cartoonish googly eyes.